 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Victoria is from Philippines.
+She has 2 children.
 She needs a loan of $300 to buy feed to raise and sell healthier, fatter animals to support her family.

 With her gained experience and skills from raising farm animals for quite sometime, Victoria is determined to improve her business so that her two children ages 8 and 15 receive a good education.
 Although she does not lack knowledge and expertise, she does lack the money to buy feed that will allow her to sell fatter, healthier animals that generate higher incomes at the market.